Loading…

 Software Engineer, IBM ISDL

-Software engineer at IBM ISDL with a work experience of 5 years.
+Software engineer at IBM ISDL with a work experience of 6 years.
 Involved the development of VPC Block CSI driver in IBM Cloud.
 My expertise is in Golang, C++, systems, monitoring and alerting tools.
-Contributor to the opensource kubernetes signature community.
+Contributor to the opensource kubernetes community and etcd operator working group...
+Read More →

 avatar for Arka Saha